-Long has gone the shadows of Abraham Lincoln moral values, President Dwight D. Eisenhower patriotism or the modern Republican Conservatism party of Ronald Reagan with its ideas and idealism.
-Instead, like Dr. Evil in Austin Powers who claims: “Mini-Me, you complete me”, the entirety of Republican Party along with its hierarchy and patriarchs ( if there actually exist a proper chain anymore) petrified by the President have become his Mini-Me-s who have capitulated to him and complemented their own ego and moral bankruptcy through his idiosyncrasy.
-Thus as Mr. Alberta has pointedly narrated this phenomena, the Republican party’s quandary and snippy moral virtue has evolved during and because of President Trump’s administration by placing it between a rock and hard point in a vacuum of long-term irrelevance:
+Long has gone the shadows of Abraham Lincoln’s moral values, President Dwight D. Eisenhower’s patriotism, or the modern Republican Conservatism party of Ronald Reagan with its ideas and idealism.
+Instead, like Dr. Evil in Austin Powers who claims: “Mini-Me, you complete me”, the entirety of the Republican Party along with its hierarchy and patriarchs ( if there actually exist a proper chain anymore) petrified by the President have become his Mini-Me-s who have capitulated to him complementing their own ego and moral bankruptcy through his idiosyncrasy.
+Thus as Mr. Alberta has pointedly narrated these phenomena, the Republican party’s quandary and snippy moral virtue have evolved during and because of President Trump’s administration by placing it between a rock and hardpoint in a vacuum of long-term irrelevance:

 Of course, these are the “before” photos.
 The “after” shots reflect only the slightest hints of skepticism from these and other Republicans who once denounced Trump but now strain to avoid the wrath of the president and his minions.
 The rest of the right-wing universe—conservative media, think tanks, activist organizations, financial networks, civic groups, voters themselves—has largely gone along for the ride, and for the same reason: “What about the Democrats?”
 It’s true that the post-Obama party has stretched its ideological spectrum; it’s also true that Biden’s nomination, on top of the 2018 election results, revealed a Democratic coalition still anchored by the center-left.
 Not that any such nuance matters.
 To be a Republican today requires you to exist in a constant state of moral relativism, turning every chance at self-analysis into an assault on the other side, pretending the petting zoo next door is comparable to the three-ring circus on your front lawn.
 (My Emphasis)

-Or in a brutal way reflecting the very angle of FOX NEWS conveyed to Mr. Alberta, President Trump and the Republican party has been reduced to solely demeaning agenda of:
+Or in a brutal way reflecting the very angle of FOX NEWS as conveyed to Mr. Alberta, President Trump and the Republican party has been reduced to a solely demeaning agenda of: